dbaumgarten/yodk/README.md

 # Contributing
 Found bugs, suggestions, want to add features?
 Just [open an issue](https://github.com/dbaumgarten/yodk/issues/new).

 You can, of course, fork this repo and create your own version of the yodk, but please consider working on this together.
-This way we will archive more.
+This way we will achieve more.